Tobel158/docs/docs/Concepts/glossary.md

 ## Governance

 The process that allows users and validators to make changes to the Terra protocol.
 Users and validators vote on proposals submitted by community members.
-Voting power is proportional to the total bonded Luna of a user or validator.
+One staked Luna is equal to one vote.

 ## Governance proposal